crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

 = Alternate Fix for the captcha image display order =

 You can just check the 'Comment Form Rearrange' box on the admin plugins 'Captcha options' page and javascript will attempt to rearrange it for you.
-Editing the comments.php, moving the tag, and uncheck the 'Comment Form Rearrange' box on the 'Captcha options' page is the best solution.(WP3 with a WP3 theme will not have this problem)
+Editing the comments.php, moving the tag, and uncheck the 'Comment Form Rearrange' box on the 'SI Captcha options' page is the best solution.(WP3 with a WP3 theme will not have this problem)

 = Why is it better to uncheck the 'Comment Form Rearrange' box and move the tag? = Because the XHTML will no longer validate if it is checked.